Benjamin Kelly

 Summary:

 This project is funded by an Insight Grant from the Social Sciences and Humanities Research Council of Canada.
-Its major outputs are two edited volumes, which are forthcoming with Cambridge University Press: The Roman Emperor and his Court, ca. 30 BC - ca. AD 300.
+Its major outputs are two edited volumes, published by Cambridge University Press in 2022: The Roman Emperor and his Court, ca. 30 BC - ca. AD 300.
 Volume 1: Historical Essays and The Roman Emperor and his Court, ca. 30 BC - ca. AD 300.
 Volume 2: A Sourcebook.

 Funders: